Tutorial

-In TypeScript, we can’t inherit or extend from more than one class but Mixins helps us to get around that.
+In TypeScript, we can’t inherit or extend from more than one class, but Mixins helps us to get around that.

-Say we have two classes, Car
+Consider two classes, Car

 and Lorry

-which contain the drive
+, which contain the drive

 and carry

-.
-A truck should contain both drive
+should include both drive

 and carry